In this Article

 - Dosing considerations for Yerba Mate.

-When taken in large amounts or for long periods of time, mate might be unsafe.
+When taken in large amounts or for long periods of time, yerba mate is POSSIBLY UNSAFE.
 It increases the risk of mouth, esophageal, laryngeal, kidney, bladder, and lung cancer.
-Concurrent smoking and alcohol consumption compounds the risk.
+This risk is especially high for people who smoke or drink alcohol.

 Report Problems to the Food and Drug Administration